 The members of the Board and E-Team tried to talk me out of giving up the title; however, I don’t believe it is in the best interest of our company or our stakeholders to devote any more time or resources to fight this misperception over a title any longer.
 John Elstrott will now take the title of Chairman of the Board, which will accurately reflect the authority and the responsibilities that he has had for many years.
 I will remain a member of the Whole Foods Market Board and will continue to passionately serve as CEO, hopefully for many more years to come.

 I remain incredibly excited about the future for Whole Foods Market!
 As the world slowly moves out of the deep recession we’ve been in for most of the past two years, our company is well positioned to resume our growth and to continue to fulfill our company’s mission and core values.
-Happy holidays to everyone.Taxonomy: Board of Directors
+Happy holidays to everyone.Categories: Board of Directors

 John Mackey was interviewed recently by editors at Reason.tv and Reason Magazine.
 Here are links to the videos they produced.
 A Q&A print version of this interview will be published in Reason Magazine in January.

 An hour-long conversation with the Whole Foods Market CEO about health care reform, veganism and his unstinting defense of free markets.

 Additionally, Reason.tv talked to protesters, Mackey, and employees about "the Whole Foods alternative to ObamaCare."
 Here’s a link to that 5 minute video: Natural Food Fight: Whole Foods and Health CareCategories: conscious capitalism, health care reform